 Instruction in a Small, Personalized Environment

-In the cadaver lab, classes are small, and students receive individualized attention and help from the professor while they learn and practice cadaveric dissection techniques.
+In the anatomy lab, classes are small, and students receive individualized attention and help from the professor while they learn and practice cadaveric dissection techniques.

 Meet the Biology Professors

-For those planning on attending medical school, Westminster Cadaver Program provides a rare and valuable opportunity to increase their competency among applicants.
+For those planning on attending medical school, Westminster Cadaveric Dissection Program provides a rare and valuable opportunity to increase their competency among applicants.
 It’s uncommon and valuable to have two full years of cadaveric dissection on your resume as you apply to medical school.